 It means that every thing we do has eternal significance; everything we do is always happening at the current moment, forever.

 You are a spark in the cosmic fireworks display that remains forever alight.
 A note in the symphony that never fades, never passes away, always playing.
+A light that is always shining.
 Always present, not just recorded in the memory of God, but also eternally existing in the fabric of our space-time universe.

 That means that even though you or I may not be building hospitals in third-world countries, saving thousands of lives; even though we have not discovered the cure of some disease and easing the misery of humanity; and even though we have not created some work of art that moves the minds and inspires the spirits of generations of people, our little seeds of good deeds, a kind word, a random smile, a note of encouragement on social media — all of them remain as a LIVING, eternally present contribution of our existence.
 Nothing is wasted, nothing goes unnoticed — and NOTHING is insignificant.